scottzyang/fish-api/docs/freshwater/get.md

 > **`GET` `/fish/freshwater/{id}`**

-- Pass in fish `id` as a path variable
+- Pass in fish `id` as a path variable.

 ### Fish Response Schema